 When Van Morrison released his third album, Moondance, in February 1970, little did he know he’d just released not only a classic album, but an album he’d never surpass.
-This wasn’t unexpected.
-After all, two years earlier in February 1968, Van Morrison has released Astral Weeks, an album which was a game-changer.
+This wasn’t unexpected because two years earlier, in February 1968, Van Morrison has released Astral Weeks, an album which was a game-changer.

 Van Morrison was only twenty-five when he released his third album, Moondance in February 1970.
 Moondance had been two years in the making and was an introduction to Van’s Caledonian soul.
 It had taken Van ten months to write the lyrics to Moondance.
 The lyrics were written at Van’s mountaintop home, not far from Woodstock village, in upstate New York.
 For some time, Van had been living in Woodstock, which was now home for him and his wife.
 This was the perfect place to write a classic album, Moondance.

 Inspired by his surroundings, family and memories, Van set about writing the lyrics to Moondance.
 They are poetic, evocative and mystical.
 Like an artist used his palette to create pictures, Van used words.
 He takes you on a series of journeys.
 On And It Stoned Me, Van takes you back to the Belfast of his youth, while Caravan conjurs up images of living life as a gypsy.
 You can imagine the pictures unfolding before your eyes.
 These were the lyrics that Van took into A&R Studios, in New York.

 For the recording of Moondance, Van recruited his band from musicians based in Woodstock.
 They headed along to A&R Studios, in New York.
 When they got there, they discovered that Van hadn’t written the music to Moondance.
 No. The music and the arrangements existed in his head along.
 Somehow, Van had managed to make his band understated what he was hearing in his head.
 That’s no surprise.
 Van had recruited a crack band of musicians.